ClodaghMurphy/Assignment/README.md

 I began working on this Problem Set before I was familiar with version control software git.
 It is the first program I have written and relied on analogue methods while I learned more about coding and the online resources that can assist.
 Using a pen and paper, I tried to figure out a maths equation that would give me the sum of all numbers.
-This was to no avail so I started to google then came upon a formula by Gauss, a mathematician in the 18th Century.
+This was to no avail so I started to google then came upon a formula by Gauss, a mathematician in the 18th Century on the website
 [Betterexplained.com](https://betterexplained.com/articles/techniques-for-adding-the-numbers-1-to-100/)
 <br>n = n * (n + 1) / 2
 I wrote the code which would apply this formula to whatever positive integer was input.<br>
 I inserted a while statement intended to reject a number that wasn't a positive integer.<br>
-During testing, it became apparent that a request for a positive whole number would print on the screen, however the formula would <br>
-still run on the number that was originally input.<br>
-I debugged the code by using the exit() command that simply closes the program if the condition of a positive integer is not met.<br>
-A line of text instructs the user to run the program again which ensures the results will be based on a positive integer.<br>
+During testing, it became apparent that a request for a positive whole number would print on the screen, however the formula would still run on the number that was originally input.<br>I debugged the code by using the exit() command that simply closes the program if the condition of a positive integer is not met.<br>A line of text instructs the user to run the program again which ensures the results will be based on a positive integer.<br>
 When I tested the program the result was always displayed with as a floating number<br>
 In order to give a result of an integer with no decimal point I have used .format () command which will return a new string, a formatted<br> version of the string for which it is called.<br>
 To interpret an integer as a ﬂoat, place an "f" to the right side of the colon.<br>